kisaacs/benchmark_charting/misc_notes.md

 - Tools are being stored in a doubly-linked-list type data structure.
 - Used category (hardcoded 4 types) and subcategory (user provided) to organize the name-value pairs

-Since this is just a name-value store, what makes this tool special compared to other sophisticated C++ STL library or other data structures? what makes this good?
+Since this is just a name-value store, need to find out what makes this tool special compared to other sophisticated C++ STL libraries? what makes this good?

-- spearate MPI, glib, osx, posix, unix library interfacing
+- separate MPI, glib, osx, posix, unix library interfacing

 #### Ways data can be fetched